 How much will Social Security benefits go up?

-The COLA is rising 8.7% — a 2.8% larger increase from 2022.
-So how much more can you expect on your next Social Security check?
+So how much more can you expect on your next Social Security check with a 3.2% COLA increase?

-To calculate how much you would get each month with an 8.7% increase, take the gross Social Security check amount and multiply it by 1.087.
-For instance, if you get a $1,200 Social Security benefit monthly, your new total would be $1,304.40.
+To calculate how much you would get each month with an 3.2% increase, take the gross Social Security check amount and multiply it by 1.032.
+For instance, if you get a $1,200 Social Security benefit monthly, your new total would be between $1,238.40.

-In December 2021, benefits jumped 5.9%, and recipients saw the pay increase reflected starting with their January 2022 checks.
+Social Security recipients see their pay increase reflected starting with their January checks.
 This year, the same will happen.
-The COLA increase goes into effect with the December 2022 benefits, but those checks will get sent out in January 2023.
+The COLA increase goes into effect with the December 2023 benefits, but those checks will get sent out in January 2024.

 Will you have to pay more taxes on your Social Security checks?